 WeatherPort fabric structures are custom-designed to meet your specific camp facility and structural needs.
 Nearly every feature of WeatherPort camp structures can be customizable, unlike other building manufacturers that make only a handful of models in specific sizes.

 Whether you need sleeping quarters, kitchen space and dining halls, or a nurse’s station, our fabric structures can be designed and purposed for any building solution.
 You can even choose from a large selection of window and door options, flooring systems, and plug-and-play lighting and electrical systems*.

 All WeatherPort fabric structures are designed according to your specifications, and engineered to meet local and international building codes for safety.
-So you can have peace of mind knowing your summer camp staff and guests will be safe in the event of a sudden storm or other adverse weather conditions.
+So you can have peace of mind knowing your summer camp staff and guests will be safe in the event of adverse weather conditions.

 WeatherPort also offers a wide range of fabric colors and patterns, or you can choose to create your own.
 Add your camp logo, specific lodge numbers or names, or designs to any building system.